Creating session report templates

 IN THIS ARTICLE

-Defining different session types
+Defining different session Categories

-Defining Different Session Types
+Defining Different Session categories

 • Supported reminder types (email/SMS)